 Johann Von Tiebolt, Codename: The Tinamou, is yet another physical and mental paragon of intelligence agents who works for the bad guys.
 After this novel, Ludlum’s prodigious masterspies were, often as not, the main characters.
 Think of Jason Bourne in The Bourne Identity, or Brandon Scofield and Vasili Taleniekov in The Matarese Circle, or Michael Havelock and Jenna Karras in The Parsifal Mosaic.

-(NOTE: Even though intelligence agents like Matthew Canfield in The Scarlatti Inheritance and David Rhinemann in The Rhinemann Exchange were the heroes of their respective stories neither of them were veritable James Bonds like Bourne, Scofield or Havelock.
+(NOTE: Even though intelligence agents like Matthew Canfield in The Scarlatti Inheritance and David Spaulding in The Rhinemann Exchange were the heroes of their respective stories neither of them were veritable James Bonds like Bourne, Scofield or Havelock.
 Canfield is even singled out for being the worst shot in his section.)